sayeedkhalshi/content-creation/concept-book/all-hypothesis.md/the-game-deception.md

 So we should try to make a structure that acknowledges the rules of a control structure with authenticity.
 The properties of a control structure are recommended flows, hidden flows, providers, enforcers, users.

-The closest thing to a uncontrolled structure is a group of people whe you need to pretend to be uncontrolling
+The closest thing to a uncontrolled structure is a group of people whe you need to pretend to be uncontrolling.